particle-iot/docs/src/content/reference/device-os/firmware.md

 On Gen 3 devices (Argon, Boron, B Series SoM, and Tracker), prior to Device OS 2.0.0, you needed to call `WiFi.on()` or `Cellular.on()` before calling `Particle.connect()`.
 This is not necessary on Gen 2 devices (any Device OS version) or with 2.0.0 and later.

+On the Argon, starting with Device OS 1.5.0, a quick Wi-Fi scan is done before connecting.
+The list of available networks is compared with the configured SSIDs.
+The access point with the strongest signal is connected to.
+Prior to 1.5.0, only the original access point BSSID that was configured would ever be connected to, even if there was a different access point on the same SSID and network with a stronger signal.

 ### disconnect()

 {{api name1="WiFi.disconnect"}}